 For dual cab utes especially, have a think about the weight you have sitting behind the rear wheels; Is your Dual Cab’s chassis going to bend?
 By the time you add up a long range tank, rear bar, drawer system, fridge, water tank etc you are looking at a huge amount of weight hanging in a place where it is very likely to bend your chassis, and this happens on a regular basis to all different types of modern utes.

 When I installed my Kaymar bar, I was told the rear bar weighs 50kg, and the swing arms weigh 27kg each.
 I wouldn’t disagree with the rear bar weight, but there is no way each swing arm is 27 kg; more like 10 – 15kg.
+You should be able to get the exact Kaymar Rear Bar weight from ARB or Kaymar direct, as it varies a lot from vehicle to vehicle.

 Rear bars are not cheap.
 Kaymar pretty much top the list for quality and their price reflects it.
 Even a cheap rear bar with twin tyre carriers will still set you back nearly $2000, so they aren’t a cheap accessory!